seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 Array.of() : The Array.of() method creates a new Array instance with a variable number of arguments, regardless of number or type of the arguments.

-asynchronous : In programming, asynchronous events are those occuring independently of the main program flow.
+asynchronous : In programming, asynchronous events are those occurring independently of the main program flow.
-Ex :Ajax call, can retrieve data from server asynchronously in the background without stoping the main thread of the browser.
+Ex :Ajax call, can retrieve data from server asynchronously in the background without stopping the main thread of the browser.

 const : Variables constante